Creating a reassuring homepage

 Refine, launch, and follow up

-Followup on the page revealed heavy engagement with the page’s introduction and key links.
+After making changes reflective of our research findings, we refined and launched the page.
+Followup revealed heavy engagement with the introduction and key links.
 And routine usability testing revealed that consumers understood how to submit a complaint with a 100 percent task success rate locating the Submit a complaint link on the homepage.